KesseNones/EcksDee-Programming-Language/README.md

 # The EcksDee Programming Language
-	Created by Jesse A. Jones (KesseNones)
+	-Created by Jesse A. Jones (KesseNones)
-	Inspired by Forth
+	-Inspired by Forth

 ## Introduction:
-	The EcksDee programming language started as an interpretor for a really simple Forth dialect in Programming Language Design.
+	-The EcksDee programming language started as an interpretor for a really simple Forth dialect in Programming Language Design.
 	From there, I decided to make my own programming language once I learned the basics.
-From there I added variables, and changed function syntax lightly,
-	making it officially its own programming language.
+	From there I added variables, and changed function syntax lightly, making it officially its own programming language.
 Ever since more features have been added to make it even more its own language.
 The main features of the language are detailed below.

 ## Mechanics:
 ### Stack Based Approach:
-	Foo bar baz
+	-Foo bar baz
 ### Data Types:
-	This language contains multiple data types that are pushed onto the stack.
+	-This language contains multiple data types that are pushed onto the stack.
 	The data types currently are:

 	-Integer: An integer value that depends on system architecture for size.
 	On most modern machines it'll range from -2^63 to 2^63 - 1 as a signed 64 bit integer.